4lena/2022-GP1-2/README.md

 why we come up with the idea of Toxicity Inspector.
 Toxicity Inceptor is a web-based application that inspects the overall toxicity level of the comments as well as for other many features.
 It also uses the advantages of users' feedback to provide an accurate result.
-The main goal of the Toxicity Inceptor is to provide accurate, reliable toxicity detection to those people who want to inspect the toxicity of their comments.
+The main goal of the Toxicity Inceptor is to provide accurate, reliable toxicity detection to those people who want to inspect the toxicity level of their comments.

 <!-- technology -->
 ## Built With